The Development Workflow

 type Project struct { Node.Extension[Project]}

-Keep creating more data structures to represent the concepts of what you are aiming to
+Keep creating more data structures to represent the concepts of what you are aiming to build.
+Explore the classdb to discover all the functionality that the engine provides.
+Think about how you can use these features to build your project.

 When you want to organise the visual appearance of the project, use the gd